The Shot: Race for the Vaccine Town Hall with Dr. Jen Ashton

-The nation is anxiously awaiting the arrival of COVID-19 vaccines that are heralded as a vital tool in saving lives and helping return life to normal in the United States.
+The nation is anxiously awaiting the authorization of COVID-19 vaccines that are heralded as a vital tool in saving lives and helping return life to normal in the United States.

 Ahead of the town hall, you can submit your questions into the form at the bottom of this story.